Log-periodic antenna: Basic concept

 In general terms, at any given frequency the log-periodic design operates somewhat similar to a three-element Yagi antenna; the dipole element closest to resonant at the operating frequency acts as a driven element, with the two adjacent elements on either side as director and reflector to increase the gain, the shorter element in front acting as a director and the longer element behind as a reflector.
 However, the system is somewhat more complex than that, and all the elements contribute to some degree, so the gain for any given frequency is higher than a Yagi of the same dimensions as any one section of the log-periodic.
 However, a Yagi with the same number of elements as a log-periodic would have far higher gain, as all of those elements are improving the gain of a single driven element.
 In its use as a television antenna, it was common to combine a log-periodic design for VHF with a Yagi for UHF, with both halves being roughly equal in size.
 This resulted in much higher gain for UHF, typically on the order of 10 to 14 dB on the Yagi side and 6.5 dB for the log-periodic.
 But this extra gain was needed anyway in order to make up for a number of problems with UHF signals.

-It should be strictly noted that the log-periodic shape, according to the IEEE definition, does not align with broadband property for antennas.
+The log-periodic shape, according to the IEEE definition, does not align with broadband property for antennas.
 The broadband property of log-periodic antennas comes from its self-similarity.
 A planar log-periodic antenna can also be made self-complementary, such as logarithmic spiral antennas (which are not classified as log-periodic per se but among the frequency independent antennas that are also self-similar) or the log-periodic toothed design.
 Y. Mushiake found, for what he termed "the simplest self-complementary planar antenna," a driving point impedance of η0/2=188.4 Ω at frequencies well within its bandwidth limits.

 History

-The log periodic antenna was invented by John Dunlavy in 1952 while working for the United States Air Force, but was not credited with it due to its "Secret" classification.
-The University of Illinois at Urbana–Champaign had patented the Isbell and Mayes-Carrel antennas and licensed the design as a package exclusively to JFD Electronics in New York.
+John Dunlavy invented the log-periodic antenna in 1952 while working for the United States Air Force but was not credited with it due to its "Secret" classification.
+The University of Illinois at Urbana–Champaign had patented the Isbell and Mayes–Carrel antennas and licensed the design as a package exclusively to JFD Electronics in New York.
 Channel Master and Blonder Tongue Labs ignored the patents and produced a wide range of antennas based on that design.
-Lawsuits regarding the antenna patent which the U.I.
+Lawsuits regarding the antenna patent, which the U.I.
 Foundation lost, evolved into the 1971 Blonder-Tongue Doctrine.
 This precedent governs patent litigation.